Manchester Art Gallery: History

 The Royal Manchester Institution was a scholarly society formed in 1823.
 It was housed in what is now the art gallery's main gallery building on Mosley Street.
 The first object acquired for its collection, James Northcote's A Moor (a portrait of the celebrated black actor Ira Aldridge), was bought in 1827.

 The Royal Manchester Institution opened its galleries to the public 10 years after its formation and subsequently held regular art exhibitions, collected works of fine art and promoted the arts from the 1820s until 1882 when its premises and collections were transferred under Act of Parliament to Manchester Corporation, becoming Manchester Art Gallery.
 The institution was handed over on condition that £2,000 per annum would be spent on art for the next 20 years.
 The Art Gallery Committee bought enthusiastically and by the end of the 19th century had accrued an impressive collection of fine art, added to by gifts and bequests from wealthy Mancunian industrialists.

 On 3 April 1913, three women (Lillian Williamson, Evelyn Manesta, and Annie Briggs) staged a protest in favour of women's suffrage in the United Kingdom.
 They broke the glass of 13 paintings including two by John Everett Millais and two by George Frederick Watts.
 Four of the paintings were damaged by the broken glass.
 Williamson was sent to jail for three months and Manesta for one.

 Governance

 The gallery is operated by Manchester City Galleries, a department of Manchester City Council which is also responsible for Platt Hall, Fallowfield.
-Alistair Hudson is the director of the galleries and also director of the University of Manchester's Whitworth Art Gallery.
-He became joint director in a collaboration between the council and the university in 2018.

 The gallery's budget is controlled by the council but it also funded by the Manchester Art Gallery Trust, a charity (Registered Charity Number 1048581) that supports its work.
 The trust raises nearly half the funding required from companies, individuals and grant making trusts and foundations.
-The gallery is currently open daily and on the first Wednesday of every month opens until 9pm.
+The gallery is open daily, with a late-night opening until 9pm held every other month on a Wednesday.